 Employers should ensure they are fulfilling their duty of care to their whole workforce, this includes agency workers, contractors, volunteers, customers, suppliers and other visitors.
 The CBI’s factsheet on returning to work safely includes information on how businesses can plan a safe restart.
-Government guidance on working safely can be found here, with the government committing to updated guidance for firms.
+Read the government's guidance on working safely, with the government committing to updated guidance for firms.

-NHS Test and Trace has published ‘Frequently asked questions for workplaces’.
-Examples include:
+- NHS Test and Trace frequently asked questions for workplaces

 - Government guidance on maintaining records of staff, customers, and visitors to support NHS Test and Trace